-Here are a few options for topics based on that prompt.
+Here are a few options for topics based on the prompt discussed above.
 Read them and decide which one you think is best.

-- 1. Writing.

-- 2. Knowing the difference between a comma splice and the correct use of a comma.

-- 3. Knowing the different modes of writing
+- 1. Writing - 2.
+Distinguishing between a comma splice and correct comma use among two clauses - 3.
+Understanding the different modes of writing